PLAYER PROFILE – Phil Laak

 A Stellar Career on the Felt

-• Victory at the PartyPoker World Open V, where he outlasted a tough field to take home a significant prize, showcasing his adaptability across different formats of the game.
+- A win at the PartyPoker World Open V, where he outlasted a tough field in a format outside his usual cash-game comfort zone.

 Phil Laak and Online Poker